-Prerequisite: TPM 112 or BIO 112, EST 110 and EST 111with grades of "C" or higher spring, summer procedures practiced in advanced professional esthetics.
+Prerequisite: TPM 112, EST 110 and EST 111with grades of

+"C" or higher spring, summer

+In this student clinic, individuals will have the opportunity to apply the principles, techniques and procedures practiced in advanced professional esthetics.
 Under the supervision of the clinic supervisor, students will be expected to demonstrate proper client/therapist communication skills, adequate sanitary precautions, perform techniques that are within the scope of training and practice of commonly recognized esthetics disciplines, demonstrate safe and effective use of equipment, and properly document the session for the client's record.
 Students will be expected to treat two or more clients consecutively.